THE TEACHER EDUCATION PROGRAM

 No courses required for licensure can be taken pass/fail without the permission of the Education Department Chair and the Director of Teacher Licensure.

 The suggested timeline for student teaching is during spring semester.
 Candidates begin their student teaching at the start of classes and will complete no less than twelve weeks of full-time student teaching, and in most cases fourteen to fifteen weeks.
 Since student teaching is a full-time load, no other coursework may be scheduled during the weeks of student teaching unless permission is granted by the Director of Student Teaching.
 In planning for spring vacation, candidates must follow the calendar of the school system in which they are assigned to student teach and plan their Spring break in line with the school’s vacation schedule.
 Travel to and from the student teaching site is the responsibility of the candidate.

 Criteria and Procedures for Recommendation for Licensure

-To be recommended for licensure, candidates must have met all program requirements listed for their respective area of licensure (see respective program advising sheets), must have satisfactorily completed the required student teaching experience, and must have passed all state-required licensure examinations, as well as having valid background clearance checks.
+To be recommended for licensure, candidates must have met all program requirements listed for their respective area of licensure (see respective program advising sheets), must have satisfactorily completed the required 12-15 week full-time student teaching experience, and must have passed all state-required licensure examinations, as well as having valid background clearance checks.

 Passing student teaching requires that the candidate be rated as "competent" or higher by the university supervisor on all four domains reported on the final evaluation report for student teaching.
 The four domains are planning, educational environment, instruction, and professionalism.
 The domains contain the performance outcomes established by Wittenberg's Education Department as essential for all candidates to demonstrate.
 The university supervisor makes the determination of the candidate's final performance ratings after consulting with the candidate's cooperating teacher(s).
 (See The Wittenberg University Student Teaching Handbook for additional information about procedures and responsibilities for student teaching.)